d-likes-it/dirty-log/README.md

 # Outlook

-- [done] It should be possible to combine the format and format length into 1 memcopy (assembled into a constexpr string up front).
+* [x] It should be possible to combine the format and format length into 1 memcopy (assembled into a constexpr string up front).
-- [done] It should also be possible to collapse fromat and signature string into a constexpr buffer.
+* [x] It should also be possible to collapse fromat and signature string into a constexpr buffer.
-- It should be possible to create a compile time list of format strings.
+* [] It should be possible to create a compile time list of format strings.
 When logging starts that list could be sent as a special log message and later on only indices to the format strings need to be published with every write_log call.
-- Integrate it into one of the known logging frameworks and see if performance increases there.
+* [] Integrate it into one of the known logging frameworks and see if performance increases there.
-  - emit site is relived of work
+** emit site is relived of work
-  - at the other end of ring buffer some optimisations can be done, such as omitting duplicated log lines
+** at the other end of ring buffer some optimisations can be done, such as omitting duplicated log lines